 - You have a fever.

-- You feel 1 or more shocks from your ICD and feel fine afterwards.
+- You feel a shock from your ICD and feel fine afterward.

 - Your feet or ankles swell.

 - The skin around your stitches or staples is red, swollen, or draining pus or fluid.

 - You have chills, a cough, and feel weak or achy.

 - You are sad or anxious and find it hard to do your usual activities.